-- I. If the sponsoring organization and/or nursing program publishes incorrect or misleading information about the accreditation status of an advanced practice provider program or any action by the ACEN/ARC-PA relative to the joint accreditation status of an advanced practice provider program, the sponsoring organization and/or nursing program must immediately provide public correction via a news release or through other media. - 2.
-If a sponsoring organization and/or nursing program makes public the contents from any site visit report or decision letter, it must provide full sentences and context.
-Characterizing, quoting, and/or providing excerpts from a site visit report or decision letter must also be accompanied by a note stating that a copy of the complete document(s) can be obtained from the nursing program.
+- 1. If the sponsoring organization and/or nursing program publishes incorrect or misleading information about the accreditation status of a nurse practitioner and physician assistant residency program or any action by the ACEN/ARC-PA relative to the accreditation status of a nurse practitioner and physician assistant residency program, the sponsoring organization and/or nursing program must immediately provide public correction via a news release or through other media. - 2.
+If a sponsoring organization and/or nursing program makes public the contents from any peer review report or decision letter, it must provide full sentences and context.
+Characterizing, quoting, and/or providing excerpts from a peer review report or decision letter must also be accompanied by a note stating that a copy of the complete document(s) can be obtained from the nursing program.
 Should the statements be misinterpreted, the program must correct this misinterpretation through a clarifying release to the same audience that received the information.

-POLICY 309: Appeal Process Subsequent to Adverse Action for Advanced Practice Provider Programs
+POLICY 309: Appeal Process Subsequent to Adverse Action for Nurse Practitioner and Physician Assistant Residency Programs

-The appeal process allows an advanced practice provider program to appeal an adverse action taken by the ACEN Board of Commissioners and ARC-PA Commissioners.
+The appeal process allows a nurse practitioner and physician assistant residency program to appeal an adverse action taken by the ACEN Board of Commissioners and ARC-PA Commissioners.